-Here are 15 proven fishing knots we think will make you extremely versatile in bass fishing.
-These knots will give you a lot of options for joining lines, creating loops on lures, snelling, or just getting stronger connections and quick solid knots when you’re in a hurry to get your lure back in the water.
-We’ve illustrated how to tie each fishing knot, and made it easy to view on your phone out in the boat.
+These 15 fishing knotshave proven to be the most versatile for bass fishing.
+The illustrations offer multiple options for joining lines, creating loops on lures, snelling, or just getting stronger connections and quick solid knots on any size line you might choose to fish.
+We've illustrated how to tie each fishing knot, and made it easy to view on your phone out in the boat.
 So be sure to bookmark this link for later and share it with your fishing buddies.

 Fishing line isn't magic, no matter what any commercial tells you.
 It wears out, it builds up friction, it gets nicked, scraped, scratched, cut, stretched and everything else.
 So retying is important.
 Tying a good knot to begin with, however, is more important, so you might want to read our 4 Tips on Tying a Good Fishing Knot before delving into these knots.